Disney Theatrical Productions

 Disney Theatrical Productions Limited (DTP), also known as Disney on Broadway, is the stageplay and musical production company of the Disney Theatrical Group, a subsidiary of Disney Entertainment, a major division and business unit of The Walt Disney Company.

-Founded in 1993 by longtime Disney Entertainment veteran Ron Logan as Walt Disney Theatrical, the division has gained a reputation within the industry for creating several professional and popular (both critically and financially) performances, starting with Beauty and the Beast on April 18, 1994.
-Its 1994 investment in taking over the New Amsterdam Theatre spurred a revitalization of Broadway theatre.
-The company is a division of Disney Theatrical Group, led by Anne Quart, Executive Producer and Andrew Flatt, Managing Director.
+Founded in 1993 by longtime Disney Entertainment veteran Ron Logan as Walt Disney Theatrical, the division has had extensive critical and commercial success and is today considered a staple of Broadway theatre.
+The company has staged a range of productions, most notably various theatrical adaptations of animated musical films from the Disney Renaissance, starting with Beauty and the Beast on April 18, 1994.
+Its 1994 investment in taking over the New Amsterdam Theatre spurred a revitalization of Broadway.
+The Lion King (1997) would become the highest-grossing Broadway show of all time.
+The company is a division of Disney Theatrical Group, led by Anne Quart, Executive Producer and Andrew Flatt, managing director.